 When does the M.P.H. program admit students and what is the deadline for applications?

 The School of Community Health M.P.H. program only admits students for the fall quarter.
-This means that we have only one admissions cycle and all materials must be postmarked by February 1.
+This means that we have only one admissions cycle and all materials must be submitted to SOPHAS by February 1.
 There is an early decision deadline of December 1st for students wishing to get early results.

 What are the requirements to be admitted to the M.P.H. program?

 We look at a number of factors.
 You need to have an undergraduate degree from an accredited university with a 3.0 grade point average.
 You must also have completed an undergraduate introductory level statistics course by September 15th of the year you are admitted.
 We also weigh a number of other factors including GRE scores, community health education related experience, letters of reference, breadth of academic training, and potential contribution to the field of community health.